williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 2 July 2023
+* Found some old pysical business cards in the drawers, the oldest one from 2005.
+Does anyone still use business cards nowadays?
+[LinkedIn post](https://www.linkedin.com/posts/williammilisic_doing-some-summer-rain-cleaning-in-forgotten-activity-7081229168536936448-lpG1)

 ## 28 June 2023
 * 16 plus years since inception of DevOps.
 Some [LinkedIn reflections](https://www.linkedin.com/posts/williammilisic_devops-infrastructureengineering-platformengineering-activity-7079698361104105473-MCAc) on the progress brought by the movement. <br/><br/>
 * "*Things are never as bad or as good as they seem.*" - Tony Hsieh